Incest in folklore and mythology: Other motifs

 Narrower examples include an identification mark exposing the identity of a sister's incognito lover as her brother, a brother's incestuous desire enraging his sister, an honest dog divulging incest, enigmatic words betraying incest, a disguised sister tricking her brother into impregnating her, a brother unknowingly winning his sister's hand, a brother thinks he got a child with his sister by an earbox, a queen in love with her brother, a son unwittingly infatuated with his mother, an incognito son test his mother's chastity, a son courting his own mother, and a brother unwittingly ravishing his own sister.
 These narratives explore passion, mistaken identity, and boundaries.

 Miscellaneous

 Across geographically and culturally isolated, nonliterate societies, incest recurs as a distinct folkloric theme, suggesting its independent emergence rather than diffusion from literate traditions.
 A tale from a hunter-horticulturalist people of the Amazon exemplifies the incest theme arising independently in oral-only cultures.
 It shows no signs of borrowing from Western sources, underscoring how incest narratives can develop in parallel across diverse human communities.
-This tale, recorded among the Matsigenka (Peruvian Amazon) Indians, relates how, a youth named Shakanari, following his father's death, cohabitates with his mother and treats her "in all respects" and "in all ways as his wife."
+This tale, recorded among the Matsigenka (Peruvian Amazon) peoples, relates how, a youth named Shakanari, following his father's death, cohabitates with his mother and treats her "in all respects" and "in all ways as his wife."
 When questioned, the storyteller affirms that this phrase denotes a fully conjugal relationship, indicating an incest motif central to the narrative.